tino-onit/tino-onit.github.io/_posts/2022-09-29-Palo-Alto-HA-Setup-in-Azure.md

 13. Lastly, you'll need to go to your firewall and copy the settings to the VM-Series plug-in
 ![PANW vm-series plug-in](https://i.imgur.com/3IVkVOF.png)

+## Azure VM-Series Interface Config
+---
-Now We will Add the new Floating IP on the Node 1
+Now we will Add the new Floating IP on the Node 1
 1. Go to the Palo Alto VM Node 1 > Select Networking
 2. You will see the 4 Network interfaces which we have added before
 3. Click on the Untrust "Second NIC" > a new windows will open